Does Walking On Your Shingled Roof Damage It?

 • Get a cool picture of your backyard

-Does the age of the shingles matter?
+Does the age of the Shingles matter?

 Yes, the age of the shingles matter.
 The older the shingles are, the more susceptible they become to damage from foot traffic.
 The granules begin to come off as the asphalt becomes brittle.
 The shingles may crack or break off when it’s cold, and could tear off during warm temperatures.
 This will typically be the case on shingle roofs over 25 years old.

-How do I walk on a shingled roof?
+How do I walk on a Shingled Roof

 • Wearing the Correct Shoes